Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 8. // Soon...
 9. Safely remove the Rubber ducky storage.
 10. Turn Windows Security back on.

-Tip: Update external programs regularly for desired results.
+11. Update this software and external programs regularly for desired results.

 ## Usage